SmartBear/docker-soapui-testrunner/README.md

 ## Required arguments

-To run a SoapUI functional test in a Docker container, you need to pass the following data to the container:
+To run a ReadyAPI functional test in a Docker container, you need to pass the following data to the container:

 - the project file
 - the address of the license server